idandrd/israel-covid19-data/README.md

 You're welcome to visit our website for graphical presentation of the data >> https://covid19data.co.il

 ## What's in the Data?
-Our data resides in CSV format to be easily parsed by any syste.
+Our data resides in CSV format to be easily parsed by any system.

-The main files are:
+The main files:

 File Name | Fields | Update Policy
 ----------|--------|--------------